headline-design/xgov-explorer/README.md

 - Community members can discover and learn about xGov-funded projects
 - Project teams can claim their proposals and provide progress updates
 - The Algorand community can track the development and impact of funded initiatives
+- Users can read and engage with blog content about xGov projects and ecosystem updates

 ## ✨ Key Features